aaugustin/django-sesame/README.rst

 If you want tokens to be usable only once, set the ``SESAME_ONE_TIME`` setting to ``True``.
 In that case tokens are only valid if the last login date hasn't changed since they were generated.
 Since logging in changes the last login date, such tokens are usable at most once.
+If you're intending to send links by email, be aware that some email providers scan links for security reasons, which consumes single-use tokens prematurely.
+Tokens with a short expiry are more reliable.

 If you don't want tokens to be invalidated by password changes, set the ``SESAME_INVALIDATE_ON_PASSWORD_CHANGE`` setting to ``False``. **This is